 Palliative care can be provided at any stage in patients’, families’ and carers’ journeys, from diagnosis to bereavement.
-The diagram Palliative care at any stage of life threatening illness shows two main types of treatment (i) treatment to modify/cure a disease and (ii) treatment of symptoms associated with disease which threatens life.
+The diagram Palliative care at any stage of a life limiting illness shows two main types of treatment (i) treatment to modify/cure a disease and (ii) treatment of symptoms associated with disease which threatens life.

 Palliative care provides support, as well as control of pain and other symptoms whilst patients are still being treated for illness from a disease, as well as when a patient has decided not to have further curative treatment.